Tuition and Fees for Saba University School of Medicine are as follows:

 Students will be billed approximately two months prior to the beginning of each new semester.
 Invoices are mailed to the permanent address on record for registered students.

-All students entering into first semester must pay tuition 45 days prior to matriculation.
+All students entering the first semester must pay tuition 45 days prior to matriculation.

 Payments for a student’s semester bill should be directed to the Bursar’s Office.
 If a bill is not received, it is the student’s responsibility to contact the Finance Office.